Minda93/nav_ws/README.md

     * ~~custom odom transform~~

 ## 3. Some plugins of gazebo_ros_pkgs is not support for ros2
-* xcaro model is too old version to use.
+* xacro model is too old version to use.
   * reason
     * plugins too old
       * gazebo_ros_skid_steer_drive